Revance Therapeutics Inc. (RVNC) and La Jolla Pharmaceutical Company (NASDAQ:LJPC) Contrasting side by side | New Business Observer

 |2.75

-Revance Therapeutics Inc.’s upside potential currently stands at 232.14% and an $41.75 consensus price target.
-Meanwhile, La Jolla Pharmaceutical Company’s consensus price target is $21.25, while its potential upside is 121.82%.
-The information presented earlier suggests that Revance Therapeutics Inc. looks more robust than La Jolla Pharmaceutical Company as far as analyst opinion.
+Revance Therapeutics Inc. has an average price target of $41.75, and a 224.40% upside potential.
+La Jolla Pharmaceutical Company on the other hand boasts of a $21.25 consensus price target and a 142.03% potential upside.
+The results provided earlier shows that Revance Therapeutics Inc. appears more favorable than La Jolla Pharmaceutical Company, based on analyst view.

 Institutional & Insider Ownership

-The shares of both Revance Therapeutics Inc. and La Jolla Pharmaceutical Company are owned by institutional investors at 87.9% and 0% respectively.
-0.7% are Revance Therapeutics Inc.’s share held by insiders.
-Comparatively, 5% are La Jolla Pharmaceutical Company’s share held by insiders.
+Revance Therapeutics Inc. and La Jolla Pharmaceutical Company has shares held by institutional investors as follows: 87.9% and 0%.
+About 0.7% of Revance Therapeutics Inc.’s share are held by insiders.
+On the other hand, insiders held about 5% of La Jolla Pharmaceutical Company’s shares.

 Performance